Focus Forward Group Coaching

-ACCESS is a research supported program based on Cognitive Behavioral Training principles that gives college students with Attention-Deficit/ Hyperactivity Disorder (ADHD) the knowledge and skills necessary for academic, personal, and social success.
-ACCESS utilizes elements of evidence-based CBT programs for adults with ADHD that have been adapted to meet the unique developmental needs of young adults attending college.
-All of this happens in a warm, supportive, humorous, and strengths-focused small group experience with Peer Mentor mid-week check-ins throughout each week of the semester..
+Focus Forward is a research supported program based on Cognitive Behavioral Training principles that gives college students with Attention-Deficit/ Hyperactivity Disorder (ADHD) or ADD-I the knowledge and skills necessary for academic, personal, and social success.
+It utilizes elements of evidence-based CBT programs for adults with ADHD that have been adapted to meet the unique developmental needs of young adults attending college and to address the Executive Function demands of time management, planning and prioritization, stress tolerance, emotional regulation, and goal-directed persistence.
+All of this happens in a warm, supportive, humorous, and strengths-based small group experience 90 minutes each week with a certified Mental Health Counselor and with Peer Mentor Intern mid-week check-ins throughout the semester.

 Give students evidence-based knowledge of ADHD that is appropriate to their developmental level as young adults